ipld/js-ipld-schema/test/fixtures/schema-schema/TypeDefnStruct.md

-# schema-schema: `TypeStruct`
+# schema-schema: `TypeDefnStruct`

-TypeStruct describes a type which has a group of fields of varying Type.
+TypeDefnStruct describes a type which has a group of fields of varying Type.
 Each field has a name, which is used to access its value, similarly to accessing values in a map.